YingyGong/dspin_package/README.md

 Overall, in the gene program discovery function model.gene_program_discovery() , D-SPIN takes the following major arguments:

-* num_onmf_components (int, optional): The number of ONMF components.
+* num_onmf_components (int, optional): The number of oNMF components.
 Default is infer based on num_spin and pre-assigned programs.
 * num_subsample (int, optional): Number of cells to use in each individual oNMF components computation.
 Default is 10000.
 * num_subsample_large (int, optional): Number of cells to use in computing consensus oNMF components.
 Default is 5 times of num_subsample.
-* num_repeat (int, optional): Number of times to repeat the ONMF computation.
+* num_repeat (int, optional): Number of times to repeat the oNMF computation.
 Default is 10.
 * balance_obs (str, optional): Cell type or clustering label in adata.obs for balanced sampling.
 Default is None.
 * balance_method (str, optional): Method used for balancing.
-Default is None.
+Options are 'squareroot', 'equal', 'proportional'.
+Default is 'squareroot'.
 * max_sample_rate (float, optional): Maximum oversampling rate for underrepresented cell type or clustering categories.
 Default is 2.
 * prior_programs (List[List[str]], optional): List of pre-assigned gene programs.
 Default is None.
 * summary_method (str, optional): Method used for computing sensus oNMF components.
 Options are 'kmeans' and 'leiden'.
 Default is 'kmeans'.